OBSERVABILITY PLATFORM

 If a metric is ingested or aggregated with the wrong type, you can get unexpected results when aggregating or querying the data, or data loss when persisting data in long term storage.

-The Chronosphere metric platform supports ingesting many different metric types.
+Observability Platform supports ingesting many different metric types.

 Cumulative counter

-A counter which stores a strictly increasing count of distinct events or a reset-to-zero on restart.
+A counter that stores a strictly increasing count of distinct events or a reset-to-zero on restart.
 Counters are a fundamental metric construct that keeps track of the number of times a certain event has occurred.

 Examples of cumulative counters include:

-• Number of requests served.
+• Number of requests served

-• Number of user logins.
+• Number of user logins

-• Number of heap allocations.
+• Number of heap allocations

 Delta counter